dedis/odyssey/docs/attributes.md

 We used the following attributes definition in our demo.
 This definition is applied on the instance of a "catalog contract".
-See the [catalog section](https://dedis.github.io/odyssey/#/domanager?id=catalog) of the data owner manager in order to set it on the catalog.
+See the [catalog section](https://dedis.github.io/odyssey/#/domanager?id=catalog) of the Data Owner Manager in order to set it on the catalog.

 ```json
 {